60 Second Lemon Law Assessment™

 While you can try to resolve some issues directly with a dealership or manufacturer, certain situations call for professional legal help.
 Going up against a major car company means facing their experienced legal teams, and you deserve an expert in your corner.
 If you find yourself in any of the following scenarios, it’s a strong signal that you should speak with an attorney who can protect your rights and guide you through the process.

 If you have a new car that’s been in and out of the shop for the same problem, you might have a lemon.
 State and federal Lemon Laws provide a specific path for consumers to get a refund or a replacement vehicle, but the rules are very specific.
 Each state has different requirements for the number of repair attempts or the amount of time your car must be out of service to qualify.
-An attorney who specializes in this area can quickly determine if your vehicle meets your state’s definition of a lemon and can manage the entire claims process for you, ensuring all deadlines and documentation requirements are met correctly.
+A law firm who specializes in this area can quickly determine if your vehicle meets your state’s definition of a lemon and can manage the entire claims process for you, ensuring all deadlines and documentation requirements are met correctly.

 Does the Lemon Law apply to used cars?
 While most state Lemon Laws are designed to protect buyers of new vehicles, you are not necessarily out of luck if you bought a used car.
 Many used vehicles are still covered by the manufacturer’s original warranty or an extended warranty.
 In these cases, a federal law called the Magnuson-Moss Warranty Act can offer similar protections, allowing you to pursue a claim for breach of warranty.